How To Help Afghan Refugees

 For two decades, the U.S. Government worked with hundreds of thousands of Afghan allies to serve the U.S. mission as interpreters, translators, cultural advisors, drivers, NGO employees, human rights activists, and more.
 Because of their service to the U.S. mission, our allies and their families soon became the targets of anti-American violence.

 Act for Afghan Refugees

 We are still calling for volunteers to support our new neighbors.
-At LIRS, we believe in the Long Welcome – the work we are doing is about more than simply getting our allies out of Afghanistan and into the United States.
+At LIRS, we believe in the Long Welcome – the work we do is about more than simply getting our allies out of Afghanistan and into the United States.
 The work of welcome is providing the support, compassion, and community that our allies need once they arrive to the United States.
 One of the best ways to continue supporting the long welcome for Afghans is through employment.
 Learn more about our resources for companies and organizations at our Hire a Refugee page.

-DONATE to Afghan Refugees
+DONATE to SUPPORT Afghan Refugees

 ADVOCATE for Afghan Refugees